Apostle John’s Three Letters . . . 1 John 2:7–11

 Previously in this chapter, John examined believers according to the moral measure of their/our walk with God.
 Here he examines us according to our love for other Christians as a measure of our walk with God.
 Just as the relationship of our sin and obedience is a calculation of our fellowship with God, so also is our love for God’s people.
 That is, if we say, We're in the light yet we hate our brother or sister, then our claim to having a righteous fellowship with the God, who is light, is worthless.
 But those who genuinely love their brother and sister show beyond doubt that they "live in the light" and don't "make them stumble."
 Remember this: Our relationship with God is to be measured by our love for other Christians.

-He who truly "loves" — not “claims” (v.
+He who truly "loves" — not “claims” to be in the light (v.
 9) — lives in Jesus' light, that is, God's presence.
 He doesn't trip or stumble; neither does he cause others to trip or stumble.
 Throughout this passage, John stresses action, not just words; walk, not just talk.
 In v.
 11, "walks" suggests “lives."
 "Anyone who hates a brother or sister" is one who habitually spends his or her life in darkness or sin (see 2 Corinthians 4:4), suffering the blinding effects of sin.
 Hate is an intense dislike for people; it's easily brought about by Satan who dwells in darkness, wherein we're unable to see, which causes us to lose our spiritual footing.
 We believers are obliged to follow Jesus' command and "live in the light," his light.

 As the Elder confirms in the above three verses, it's not only impossible to live simultaneously in light and darkness, there's no way one can live in a community of believers while hating a fellow community member.
 Love and hate are as incompatible as religion and science and water and oil.
 The hatred expressed herein refers to the feelings of Gnostics and/or Docetists who'd left the local house church and hated its Christian members.
 John reminds his readers of the Lord's long-standing command to love each other, asking whether those who'd departed and disrupted the fellowship were displaying obedience to the "love" command.
 Hatred hampers and compromises the individual unity and corporate harmony that Jesus commanded and expected of his believers.
 Those who'd intentionally left their fellow believers documented their living in darkness wherein no one can effectively see and know God who is "the true light [who] is always shining."

 John the Elder makes this point plain: If we lose love, we lose everything; nothing is left.
 The three tests that John gave his believing friends and us — moral, doctrinal, and love — all stand together.
-(See our coverage of all three test in week 2's summary.)
+(See our coverage of all three tests in week 2's summary.)
 It can be easy for believers to elevate “ministry” or “being right” above "loving" those in Christ's church body.
 We must minister to the world, and we must be right in what we do.
 However, we must also make every effort to minister with love and do rightly in love.

 At this point in John's life, he's lived a life of love.
 But in his early days of discipleship, he was known as one of two “sons of thunder.”
 You don’t get a nickname like Sons of Thunder for no reason.
 But that is how Jesus’ disciples, James and John, were known.
 They were rough-and-ready guys, colorful characters, who wouldn't back away from a confrontation but could be quite aggressive.
 Luke tells us that, many years ago, young John wanted to call fire down from heaven to destroy those who rejected Jesus (Luke 9:51–55).